Planning & Development

 The Department also funds a micro-financing lending program through the UCEDC, which offers loans to micro-enterprises of between $500 and $15,000.
 Applications for funding are made directly through UCEDC.

 The Department operates housing rehabilitation programs for owner-occupied one- and two-family dwellings.
 The Home Improvement Program provides a deferred loan of up to $30,000 for rehabilitation of substandard systems in the house.
-Application for assistance is made directly through the City’s Rehab Program Manager, CGPH, Inc.
+Application for assistance is made directly through the City’s Rehab Program Manager, Community Grants, Planning and Housing, Inc. (CGP&H)

 Charlene Ward, RCA Administrator